Skip to content

 Limitations

 • Async refinements not supported: Since Optique's parsing is synchronous, async Zod features like refine(async ...) cannot be used.
+Async boolean schemas are detected when a valid boolean literal is parsed ("true", "false", etc.) and throw a TypeError; unrecognized inputs like "maybe" return a normal validation error instead.
 Perform async validation after parsing if needed.

 The Zod integration provides a powerful way to reuse validation logic across your entire application while maintaining full type safety and excellent error messages.